dan-carroll/pwa-examples/README.md

 - [**Lonely Globe**](lonely-globe): Another PWA based on the tutorial [Getting Started with Offline First using UpUp](https://www.talater.com/upup/getting-started-with-offline-first.html).
 See the [TalAter/UpUp](https://github.com/TalAter/UpUp/tree/master/demo/getting-started-with-offline-first-demo) GitHub repo.
 Just go down into demo folder for the tutorial code under "getting-started-with-offline-first-demo".
 The tutorial isn't complete.
 Had to look at the code on GitHub.
 And the .min.js.map files weren't complete so changed to using the non-minimized js files from the src folder in the root of the repo.

+- [**Your First Progressive Web App Codelab**](https://github.com/googlecodelabs/your-first-pwapp): Google CodeLabs files for building your first PWA.
+I originally forked this but have since removed my fork.
+This codelab may still be accessible and I have the working code here.

 ### Planned Projects

 - **PWA Scaffold**: Feel the need for a bit of scaffolding to build future PWAs.